 Sheraton Tel Aviv is a Rewards Category 6 Marriott Bonvoy hotel.
 It sits on a prime beachfront location, right in the heart of the Herbert Samuel Boardwalk, overlooking the Mediterranean coastline.

-The hotel is within walking distance of Tel Aviv’s hotspots, artist’s quarter and picturesque Jaffa.
+The hotel is within walking distance of Tel Aviv’s hotspots, artist’s quarter, and picturesque Jaffa.
 Enjoy their fitness room as well as the unique SPA featuring dead sea treatments.
-Rooms are nicely renovated with stylish wooden floors and seascape decor and color scheme.
+The rooms are nicely renovated with stylish wooden floors and seascape decor, and color scheme.

-The 7th-floor executive club lounge at Sheraton Tel Aviv is open 0630-2300 daily and offers a decent array of food for breakfast and dinner and excellent desserts along with kosher wine and a limited hard alcohol selection.
+The 7th-floor executive club lounge at Sheraton Tel Aviv is open from 6:30 am – 11:00 pm daily and offers a decent array of food for breakfast and dinner and excellent desserts along with kosher wine and a limited hard alcohol selection.
 The staff here are reportedly great.
 There are snacks and drinks available all day and from lunchtime onward, and there is a full bar (no extra charge).
-There are newspapers in the lounge and you have access to an exclusive outside balcony, but there is no seating on the balcony.
+There are newspapers in the lounge, and you have access to an exclusive outside balcony, but there is no seating on the balcony.

 Note that this lounge, like many in Tel Aviv, has a “no children” policy.